HumanSignal/label-studio/docs/source/guide/install.md

 ## System requirements
-You can install Label Studio on a Linux, Windows, or MacOSX machine running Python 3.5 – 3.8.
-Python 3.9 is not yet supported.
+You can install Label Studio on a Linux, Windows, or MacOSX machine running Python 3.6 or later.

 > Note: for Windows users the default installation may fail to build `lxml` package.
 Consider manually installing it from [the unofficial Windows binaries](https://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml).
-If you are running Windows 64-bit with Python 3.8, run `pip install lxml‑4.5.0‑cp38‑cp38‑win_amd64.whl`.
+If you are running Windows 64-bit with Python 3.8 or later, run `pip install lxml‑4.5.0‑cp38‑cp38‑win_amd64.whl`.

 Allocate disk space according to the amount of data you plan to label.
 As a benchmark, 1 million labeling tasks take up approximately 2.3GB on disk when using the SQLite database.
 For more on using Label Studio at scale and labeling performance, see [Start Label Studio](start.html).

 ## Install with pip

-To install Label Studio via pip, you need Python>=3.5 and <3.9 and run:
+To install Label Studio via pip, you need Python>=3.6 and run:
 ```bash
 pip install label-studio
 ```